 As an informal body the G20 does not have its own secretariat or administrative organs.
 It collaborates closely with other international organizations such as the OECD, IEA or UNEP which often facilitate longer-term work streams.
-Its annual work program is laid out by the presidency under two general work streams: the finance track focuses on the core issues of the G20 (financial stability and economic growth), and the sherpa track with a broader work program, often depending on the short-term initiatives by the current presidency (see Figure 2).
-In addition to the regular G20 finance ministers and central bank governors meetings, other ministerial meetings, such as for energy, trade or agriculture are also convened, and civil society is increasingly being involved through the establishment of so-called "engagement groups".
+Its annual work program is laid out by the presidency under two general work streams: the finance track focuses on the traditional core issues of the G20 (financial stability and economic growth), while the sherpa track usually has a broader portfolio, depending on the priorities of the current presidency, but also continuing earlier initiatives (see Figure 3).
+In addition to the regular G20 finance ministers and central bank governors meetings, other ministerial meetings, such as energy, trade or agriculture are also convened, and the private sector and civil society is increasingly being involved through the establishment of so-called "engagement groups".

-Figure 2: Governance structure of the G20, including working and study groups related to energy, climate and infrastructure.
+Figure 3: G20 Governance structure during the German presidency, including working and study groups related to energy, climate and infrastructure.

 Source: own illustration.